AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >
    >* Comme cette adresse e-mail doit être unique, elle risque de ne plus être disponible à l’avenir si elle est supprimée.
    <!--
-   >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
+   >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in Workfront.
 Only emails created from this email address are added as issues.
    -->

 1. (Facultatif) Sélectionnez **Transférer tous les problèmes qui ne peuvent pas être envoyés par e-mail**, puis saisissez une adresse e-mail de transfert dans la zone ci-dessous.